In this guide

 - Successfully completing a period of supervised practice targeted at the concerns arising from the alleged behaviour.

-- Periods of employment during which the nurse or midwife has practised in similar clinical fields, or carried out similar procedures to those where the original failings or concerns arose.
-Decision makers should look for clear evidence that the employer was aware of the areas of concern within the nurse or midwife’s practice and what has been observed or assessed regarding these.
+- Periods of employment during which the nurse, midwife or nursing associate has practised in similar clinical fields, or carried out similar procedures to those where the original failings or concerns arose.
+Decision makers should look for clear evidence that the employer was aware of the areas of concern within the nurse, midwife or nursing associate’s practice and what has been observed or assessed regarding these.